hbkworld/streaming-spec/axes.md

 ~~~~

-There is one axis with the counter value.
-This one is equidistant with a step width of 2.
+Value is equidistant with a step width of 2.
-We get no start value of the counter, hence we are starting with 0.
+We get no start value of the value, hence we are starting with 0.

 Data blocks will contain timestamps only.
 The counter changes by a known amount of 2.

 ### A incremental Rotary Incremental Encoder with start Position

-The signal has 1 value dimension
+- The value is expressed as a base value type
 - The counter representing the angle is equidistant, it can go back and forth
 - Absolute start position when crossing a start position.
 - No initial absolute value.